Visits to Harehope Quarry

-The Harehope Quarry Project delivers educational visits for schools and further and higher education establishments.
-The Project aims to provide educational activities across the curriculum to encourage the enjoyment, respect, understanding and appreciation of the natural and cultural environment around us.
+Harehope Quarry delivers educational visits for school and further and higher education groups.
+It aims to provide educational activities across the curriculum to encourage the enjoyment, respect, understanding and appreciation of the natural and cultural environment around us.

 Our programmes are based on 3 main themes:

 - Rocks, fossils and landscapes

 We aim to deliver these days using a variety of teaching and learning styles including established environmental education programmes, fieldwork, scientific and geographical enquiry, issue-based inquiries, arts and media techniques and primary research skills.